Calendar: Workshops and programs for kids around Fairfield County

 Draw Some Monsters, Oct.
 24, 2-3 p.m.
 Kids in grades 3-5 participate in drawing some classic monsters.
 Registration required.
 Info: www.wiltonlibrary.org to register.

 Firefighter Story Time Live, Oct.
 27, 10-10:30 a.m.
 Children ages 4 and up are invited to join Wilton Firefighters for an interactive story time on Zoom.
 Registration required.
-Info: www.wiltonlibrary.org.
+Info: wiltonlibrary.org.